Munis98/Bike-Shop-Dashboard-MySQL-PowerBI/README.md

 - Interactive report created displaying key metrics requested which can be sliced.
 - Recommendation on pricing strategy for following year
-- Copy of written SQL code
+- Copy of written SQL code for data analysis